Home Lifestyle Six Best Websites for Free Music Downloads

 1. Archive of Free Music

-WFMU Radio New Jersey In 2009 initiated a mission to make music of all genres more accessible, which resulted in the creation of the Free Music Archive.
+WFMU Radio New Jersey, in 2009, initiated a mission to make music of all genres more accessible, which resulted in the creation of the Free Music Archive.
 WFMU has worked with some partners to make this website a true treasure for all music fans.
 There are two primary methods via which the site obtains tracks:

 – It lists available songs posted by this project’s collaborators.